Star Wars: The Imperial Star Destroyer Breakdown

-Lets take a look at the first terror of the Empire, the second ship ever seen on screen: the Star Destroyer.
+Let’s take a look at the first terror of the Empire, the second ship ever seen on screen in Star Wars: the Star Destroyer.

 The Imperial Star Destroyer is as heavy as it gets when it comes to capital ships.
 You could call it the workhorse of the Imperial Fleet, but it does so much more than work.
-It’s the backbone of the Navy, a terror seen above the skies of worlds brought under Imperial Subjugation.
+It’s the backbone of the Navy, and a terror seen above the skies of worlds brought under Imperial Subjugation.
 And these wedge-shaped capital ships come suited to a variety of tasks throughout the Galaxy.
 But it all starts with the Imperial I-class Star Destroyer.

 Throughout the Galactic Civil War, the Imperial II’s rose to prominence, and would be instrumental in the Emperor’s Contingency plan, which launched Operation Cinder.
 These are more heavily armored, and outfitted with advanced communication tools, they continue to see use in the Imperial Remnants.

-Either variant is powerful–some starfighter pilots boast of taking them on singlehandedly especially during X-Wing vs TIE Fighter conflicts
+Either variant is powerful.
+Some starfighter pilots boast of taking them on singlehandedly, especially during X-Wing vs TIE Fighter conflicts